-Marketing
+7. Marketing

-Ensure that the improvements made have been advertised widely and that the public are aware of other events and activities designed to make the best use of the parks for health and well-being, sports development, play development and educational opportunities and more.
+Weymouth Town Council ensures that any improvements made are advertised widely and that the public are aware of other events and activities designed to make the best use of the parks for health and well-being, sports development, play development and educational opportunities and more.
+Social media is used to publicise events and activities in the park, and to highlight seasonal changes within the gardens.
+A recent initiative has been interviewing members of the park's team about their work, which is released on social media and in our newsletter.
+Our quarterly newsletter keeps the public updated on our activities and disseminates information.